How It All Came To Be

 Animal assisted therapy with rabbits presented itself via a facebook bunny page.
 A sweet young woman in Wisconsin had two Flemish Giant Rabbits that she took to hospitals, nursing homes, universities, the Ronald McDonald House, and also participated in events in the community.
 It planted the idea to get a BIG BUNNY and do the same in our area.
 After searching the midwest for a baby Flemish, we located a rescue near Tulsa who had a litter and in February 2019 we adopted our sweet Rosie.
 She was about 3 pounds when we got her and was a runt because her momma decided to stop nursing her a bit early.
 She won our hearts that day and our love for her has only grown as we have started to share her with folks in our area.

-Over the past year, we have been astonished at Miss Rosie’s ability to connect with friends and family.
+Over the years, we have been astonished at Miss Rosie’s ability to connect with friends and family.
 Everyone falls in love with soft, big ears and twitching nose.
 Rosie became the inspiration for the ultimate calling of revealing God’s love through therapy rabbits.
 Pet therapy is a wonderful way to share one of God’s creatures with those who may be sick, lonely or just having a bad day.
 We are so thankful for the joy and hope that comes from knowing Jesus as our savior and for having the opportunity to offer this joy and hope with the community through Rosie and her offspring!

 DOB: Dec 13, 2018